ysgard/paladin/README.md

    http://yannesposito.com/Scratch/en/blog/Holy-Haskell-Starter/

-With only minor customizations because my needs are different (and admittedly, much simpler!)
+With only customizations because my needs are different (and admittedly, much simpler!).
+It doesn't have any testing frameworks set up, and unlike holy, it isn't multithreaded.

 Example of use: